 Glenmore Christian Academy’s mission is to Teach Truth, Inspire Excellence, Experience Christ and Serve Through Love.
-Through a Biblical world view, students learn liberal arts, sciences, fine arts, languages, technology and phys ed from specialist educators in our state-of-the-art facility.
+Through a Biblical world view, students learn liberal arts, sciences, fine arts, languages, technology and Phys Ed from specialist educators in our state-of-the-art facility.
 Extra-curricular options include performing arts, band, choristers, intramural and competitive sports.
-In Junior High, students partake in outdoor leadership programs every year including a ski trip.
+In Junior High, students partake in leadership programs including a Mission Trip in grade 9.

 Private Christian Education